chloecdn/PteroClient/README.md

 - It can show Basic Stats for those Servers (currently the Server Ip and CPU/Memory/Storage-Usage).
 - It can create Simple Servers, where you can Specific Name, User, Memory, Storage, Egg, and the Startup-Command for the Server.
 (Currently, the creation of Servers won't show any visual note.
 The Console tho will say `Successfully created Server.` when done.)

-If you have ideas of improving the code, contact me on Discord instead of crying about it: `Chloe ❤#6666` (copy/paste the name.
+If you have ideas of things to add, contact me on Discord instead of crying about it: `Chloe ❤#6666` (copy/paste the name.
 Discord apparently has this username too often, so i had to use some random something behind it ._.)